Tableau vs Looker vs Power BI vs Google Data Studio vs BigQuery

 Big data is only as useful as the insights and learnings we are able to visualize for our teams.
-Good thing data visualization tools are available to help us make sense of all the numbers in a beautiful way.
+Good thing data aggregation and data visualization tools are available to help us make sense of all the numbers in a clear and beautiful marketing dashboard.

 Companies use data visualization software to better sense of their business data.
 Using this Business Intelligence software, you can interact with the data, analyze it, present it, and more.
 It brings data to life.
 Tells a story in a visual way.